-Board games aren't just for kids, these classics are must for any household to bust out when the mood strikes — perhaps for game night with friends or something else besides binge-watching a new show with your sweetie.
+Board games aren't just for kids — these classics are a must for any household to bust out when the mood strikes, perhaps for game night with friends or something else besides binge-watching a new show with your sweetie.

 Certain board games never get old, and Scrabble is definitely on that list!
 This classic board game for adults is a must-have for every household, as it will provide hours of fun as you compete to create the best high-scoring words.

 In the Scrabble box, you’ll find the game board, 100 wooden letter tiles, four tile racks, a drawstring letter bag and the game guide.
 You can play with two to four players, and the game is recommended for anyone over 8.